-Healthcare systems worldwide are nearing capacity as a result of the COVID-19 pandemic.
-As infections continue to mount, the medical community has been forced to divert resources away from elective procedures and routine screenings in order to treat coronavirus patients and reduce the spread of infection.
-Combined with an environment where unemployment is rising and many are losing insurance coverage, specialties like radiology have seen a drastic reduction in patient volumes.
-For radiology, this means a precipitous drop in non-urgent imaging and image-guided procedures, which make up a significant portion of overall patient volume and revenue.
+During the early days of the COVID-19 pandemic, healthcare systems worldwide were inundated with sick patients.
+As infections mounted into the spring, the medical community was forced to divert resources.
+Combined with an environment where unemployment rose to levels not seen since the Great Depression and many found themselves without insurance, specialties like radiology saw a drastic reduction in patient volume and revenue.
+For radiology, this meant a precipitous drop in non-urgent imaging and image-guided procedures, which make up a significant portion of overall patient volume and revenue.

 Although some intrepid radiologists have entered the front lines of the COVID-19 wards (see the “Answering the Call” Imaging 3.0 case study

-), seeking to lend their expertise where they can, most imaging professionals have had to decrease their involvement in patient care.
-For private-practice radiologists in particular, this has resulted in rescheduling many imaging exams, indefinitely postponing others, and planning ahead to keep their businesses afloat through an uncertain time.
+), seeking to lend their expertise where they could, most imaging professionals have had to decrease their involvement in patient care.
+For private-practice radiologists in particular, this resulted in rescheduling many imaging exams, indefinitely postponing others, and planning ahead to keep their businesses afloat through an uncertain time.

 Samir B. Patel, MD, FACR, value management program founder and executive board member at Radiology, Inc., in Mishawaka, Indiana, notes that his group has successfully navigated past challenges through resilience and strong leadership.

 It’s this kind of determination that has led Patel, who is also a board member of Beacon Health System, the region’s largest healthcare entity composed of seven hospitals, and his colleagues at Radiology, Inc., to work around the clock managing this crisis, from both a patient care and a financial standpoint.
 In addition to Beacon Health System, the practice provides professional services for three hospitals from two other health systems as well as a multispecialty independent clinic — each of which has different policies in terms of exam rescheduling and patient management.